 Does Vaping Get You Higher Than Smoking?
 Final Thoughts

-While smoking the herb provides you with a longer-lasting high, vaporization offers a greater degree of potency which ultimately ensures you get wiped out if you use too much!
-As a higher percentage of vaporized weed hits the target, a quarter of an ounce will last you a lot longer.
+Smoking cannabis provides you with a longer-lasting high.
+However, vaporization offers a greater degree of potency, which ultimately ensures you get wiped out if you use too much!
+As a higher percentage of vaporized marijuana hits the target, a quarter of an ounce will last you a lot longer.
 If you are a regular user, it is worth investing $100+ for a decent-quality vaporizer.

 The fact is, vaporization is likely to become the marijuana consumption method of choice in the very near future if it hasn’t already taken over.

-In California, for example, cannabis concentrates outsold flower in 2018 – the first time this has ever happened in any state.
-Aside from delivering stronger effects, vaporizing weed has additional benefits such as better portability.
+In California, for example, cannabis concentrates outsold flower several years ago.
+Aside from delivering stronger effects, vaporizing marijuana has additional benefits, such as better portability.